Night Watch (Pratchett novel): Background and publication

 Paul Kidby illustrated the cover of British edition, with Night Watch being the first main-sequence Discworld novel not to have a cover by the recently deceased Josh Kirby.
 Kidby had previously worked on Discworld in The Last Hero, The Pratchett Portfolio and Nanny Ogg's Cookbook, establishing "[his] own 'look'" for the series.
 Kidby chose to parody Rembrandt's painting Night Watch, an idea he'd had since first reading Guards!
 Guards!, and talked with Pratchett about what characters to include.
 Kidby pays tribute to the late artist by placing him in the picture, in the position where Rembrandt is said to have painted himself.
 At the time, Kidby recalls being criticised for making the cover "too brown".

 Reception

-The book received critical acclaim.
 Robert Hanks of The Independent drew attention to a "slight softening of the funny bone" and a "hardening of the issues" in the later Discworld books, commenting on a lesser amount of jokes per page in Night Watch.
-He criticised the book's slow start, but called the book intriguing for its "Chestertonian common-sense morality" and drew comparison to the book's events to the Bloody Sunday.
+He criticised the book's slow start, but called the book intriguing for its "Chestertonian common-sense morality" and compared the events of the book to those of Bloody Sunday.
 The New York Times's Therese Littleton praised the book as "transcend[ing] standard genre fare with its sheer schoolboy humour and characters who reject their own stereotypes".